erinnmclaughlin/Flappy-Bird/readme.md

 ## About

 This project contains the code associated with the "Building Flappy Bird with Blazor" tutorial series.
-For a full video walk-through of this demo, check out my [YouTube channel](https://www.youtube.com/playlist?list=PLDDI3SGQ9K-kL9efZoGUsDoK_OVnesLn9)!

 ## Special Thanks
 This project is based on the [vanilla JavaScript project](https://github.com/kubowania/flappy-bird) created by [Ania Kubow](https://github.com/kubowania).
 Thanks! :)